 Despite the country’s small size, Montenegro is full of hidden treasures.
-Here is a list of exceptional sights that are just waiting to be discovered, from century old cities to pristine national parks.
+Here we offer you a list of exceptional sights that are just waiting to be discovered, from century old cities to pristine national parks.

-The famous island is a must-visit: it is part of the nearby town of Budva and is joined up with the coast by a large sandbank.
-This ancient fishing village was fortified during the 15th century.
-Inside the ramparts, the medieval streets whisk visitors into the past.
+The famous island is a must-visit.
+It is part of the nearby town of Budva and is connected to the mainland by a large sandbank.
+This ancient fishing village was fortified during the 15th century and within the ramparts are medieval streets that immediately transport visitors to the past.
 Reminiscent of France’s Mont St Michel, Sveti Stefan is one of the most prized destinations on the Adriatic coastline.

 On the south-facing bank of the inner Bay of Kotor, this tiny city is built around a central street, forming a white stretch between the dark waters and tree-covered hills.
 Discover Perast’s many beautifully designed baroque palaces and magnificent churches.

-This splendid troglodyte building was erected during the 17th century and was mainly carved out of the Ostroska Greda ridge.
+This striking building was erected during the 17th century and carved out of the Ostroska Greda ridge.
 Situated inland, it is the most visited monastery in the Balkan region.
 Its stunning white glow stands out at the foot of an impressive rocky cliff.
 It is a sacred sanctuary for Orthodox Christians and a place of pilgrimage, particularly during the Assumption.
 To reach the monastery, one must follow a narrow road up the cliff.
 The inside of the monastery is made of two small caves, which were restored after a fire broke out in 1923.
-Here, one can admire frescos by Master Radul.
-The artist used the caves’ walls and natural surface to depict his religious scenes.
+Here, one can admire frescos by Master Radul who used the cave walls as a canvas to depict classical religious scenes.

 The city of Ulcinj has both south-Mediterranean and oriental influences.
 It embodies a crossroads between cultures and therefore offers an absolutely unique atmosphere.
-Its amphitheatre structure is stunning and the old town is almost completely restored.
+Its amphitheatre structure is stunning and the old town has been completely restored.
 At night fall, the local nightclubs bring out the town’s unsuspected effervescence.

-In the north-west of Montenegro lies Durmitor National Park, a pristine natural area boasting sharp mountain peaks such as Bobotov Kuk (2,523 m).
-If you’re looking for large spaces and the sense of freedom that goes with them, you’ve found the right place.
+In the north-west of Montenegro lies Durmitor National Park, a pristine natural area boasting sharp mountain peaks such as Bobotov Kuk sitting at 2,523 m tall.
+If you are looking for large spaces and the sense of freedom that goes with them, this is the place for you.

 Lake Skadar is the second largest lake in Europe and has been classed as a national park.
 Located in the south-east of the country, its vast marshy landscapes are a great nesting ground for birds.
 The road along the southern coast to the border with Albania is absolutely spectacular.

 The gorges of the Tara River are considered the longest in all of Europe, stretching 78 km into the country’s mountainous north.
-This awe-inspiring experience is on par with the Grand Canyon: the view from the riverbed is most impressive and the rafting ride down the river a must.
+This awe-inspiring experience is on par with the Grand Canyon with a most impressive view from the riverbed and the opportunity to take a rafting ride down the river.